kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

 2. easily upgrade the theme when updates release
 3. protect you from yourself so you don't edit the original theme files

 And guess what?
-If you clone your repository that uses the submodule method, your theme module's submodule needs to be updated too.
+If you re-clone your repository that uses the submodule method, your theme's submodules need to be updated too.
 That took me about 4 hours to figure out.
 Thank you [double-beep](https://stackoverflow.com/a/65745209) on stack overflow.

-Learn more about the pros and cons of these theme modules from [Nicholas Gracilla](https://stackoverflow.com/a/65745209).
+Learn more about the pros and cons of setting up a theme from [Nicholas Gracilla](https://stackoverflow.com/a/65745209).

 ## Auto deploying a Hugo site to Github Pages

-Okay, this was an absolute b*t$h to figure out but my site now auto-deploys to my `gh-page`s branch using Git Workflows/Actions, but it was a pain to figure out.
+Okay, this was an absolute b*t$h to figure out but my site now auto-deploys to my `gh-pages` branch using Git Workflows/Actions.

 First, follow Hugo's tutorial on how to [host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/).